Skawina: History

 In the late 13th century, three villages existed here: Babice Nowe, Babice Stare and Pisary.
 They belonged to the Tyniec Benedictine Abbey.
 In the Middle Ages, the Skawinka marked for a while the boundary between Silesia and Lesser Poland, which resulted in construction of a defensive gord, which protected the city of Kraków from the south.
 On May 22, 1364, King Kazimierz Wielki granted Magdeburg rights to Skawina, and a few years later, the parish church of Holy Spirit was funded here.
 Skawina was the seat of a wójt, and remained in the hands of the Benedictine monks.
+It was administratively located in the Kraków Voivodeship in the Lesser Poland Province of the Kingdom of Poland.
 The town had a defensive wall and a castle, which was the residence of the wójt.
 In 1509, Skawina burned in a fire, but the town was quickly rebuilt and enjoyed the prosperity of the Polish Golden Age.
 Good times ended in the Swedish invasion of Poland, when Swedish and Transilvanian armies destroyed Skawina, reducing its population by 50%.
-After the Partitions of Poland, Skawina became part of Austrian province of Galicia (1772).
+After the First Partition of Poland, Skawina became part of Austrian province of Galicia (1772).
 The town remained poor and backward until the second half of the 19th century, when Skawina became a railroad hub, with three lines, to Kraków, Sucha Beskidzka, and Oświęcim.
 A brewery was built and new businesses were opened.

 In the Second Polish Republic Skawina belonged to the Kraków Voivodeship.
 On September 6, 1939 the first Wehrmacht troops entered the town, and the German occupation lasted until January 23, 1945.
 During this time, the Germans murdered nearly all of the town's pre-war population of around 300 Jews.
-Some where murdered nearby while others were rounded up and sent to the killing camp of Belzec where they were immediately gassed.
-A few were sent to labor camps near Plaszow where most were later murdered too.
+Some were murdered nearby while others were rounded up and sent to the Belzec extermination camp where they were immediately gassed.
+A few were sent to forced labor camps near Płaszów where most were later murdered too.
 Those who hid from the roundup were later shot in the town.

 The Communist government of People's Republic of Poland decided that Skawina would become a center of heavy industry.
 In 1954, the Skawina Aluminum Works (Huta Aluminium Skawina) were opened, and in 1961 the Skawina Power Station (Elektrownia Skawina) went on line.
 The aluminium works were closed in 1981 due to the widespread pollution they caused.
 The growth of industry resulted in an influx of new residents and the construction of several apartment blocks in new districts of the town.